 Facebook | Instagram | Website

-+65 6291 0695
++65 6291 0275

 Facebook | Instagram | Website

-8. Firangi Superstar
+5. Firangi Superstar

 Firangi Superstar’s intentions of transporting guests to the oasis that is the Jungle Lodge and Railway Room— amidst the familiar and bustling Craig Road— is a successful one as you disregard the realities of our mid-pandemic world.

-You can’t dine here without a momentary pause of awe, especially for the thorough effort that’s on display— from the furniture to the adorned walls, and every crevice in between.
+You can’t dine here without a momentary pause of awe, especially for the thorough effort that’s on display— from the furniture to the adorned walls and every crevice in between.

-While the essence of Firangi Superstar lies in India’s beauty, there are several nods to other cuisines around the world— take for example the Beirut Bhatura (S$12).
+While the essence of Firangi Superstar lies in India’s beauty, there are several nods to other cuisines around the world— take for example the Beirut Bhatura Veg (S$12).
 It’s a spin on hummus that’s peppered with pomegranate, made with celeriac (also known as celery root), has chickpea masala, and eaten with bhatura.

 The Prata Waffle ???
 (S$24) is one dish that’s gotten the media talkin’ and my tummy rumblin’.
 Sure, it’s essentially an Asian spin on chicken and waffles, but can you really say no to comfort and familiarity?
 Not as confusing as those triple question marks show, the Madras-style fried chicken is semi-enclosed in waffle-pressed prata, but not before a butter chicken sauce accompanies it to the stage.